yschindel/NHMzh-pbi-viewer/README.md

 PowerBI visual for viewing IFC models using @thatopen/components.

+> **Note:** This viewer is in development - it currently needs a local server to load the IFC models.

 ## Project setup

 This project is set up using the powerbi-visuals-webpack-plugin.
 It allows us to use strict ecmaScript modules like @thatopen/components.